adrienlaws/meridian59-admin-docs/README.md

 ![image](https://github.com/adrienlaws/meridian59-admin-docs/assets/4023541/1ae82405-b6ab-41bd-96fd-9f50d14a0cd5)

+### modifying room .kod spawn lists
+edit room .kod example g4.kod for main gate of cor noth change plMonsters = [ [&SpiderBaby, 75], [&Centipede, 25] ]; to something different like plMonsters = [ [&Troll, 75], [&Spider, 25] ];
+run nmake in the /kod folder
+run reload system in the admin console get the room object number and send recreate example send object 7003 recreate the screen will flash and new mobs will appear as the room is reconstructed

 ### adding a single monster class in a room
 Create spawnrate value for new mob spawn class type create listnode int 100 $ 0